menu

 These refer to cloud environments that are only intended for one end-user and typically run behind their private firewall.
 This could include typical cloud solutions that are created and managed by individuals or companies.

-These clouds consist of more than one cloud service that is provided by more than one vendor (these could be either private or public).
-All hybrid cloud approaches are multiclouds, for example, but that doesn’t mean that all multiclouds are hybrid.
+Multi cloud strategy consist of more than one cloud service that is provided by more than one vendor (these could be either private or public).
+All hybrid cloud based approaches are multiclouds, but that doesn’t mean that all multiclouds are hybrid.
 They only become hybrid when the various clouds are connected by some form of integration.
-Multiclouds exist in order to maintain control over sensitive data and as a means for storing redundant data in case of the need for disaster recovery for a system.
+Multi cloud infrastructure exist in order to maintain control over sensitive data and as a means for storing redundant data in case of the need for disaster recovery for a system.
 This is becoming a much more common approach take on by companies.

 In addition, there are four main cloud-based software infrastructures: